geeek-io/geeek-template-devcontainer/README.md

 If your workflow requires running Docker commands from within the dev container, you need to mount your host's Docker socket.

 1. Open `.devcontainer/compose.yaml`.
-2. In the `volumes` section of the `mcp-gateway` service, uncomment the line that mounts the Docker socket suitable for your environment (e.g., OrbStack or general Docker).
+2. In the `volumes` section of the `dev` service, uncomment the line that mounts the Docker socket suitable for your environment (e.g., OrbStack or general Docker).

 ### Secret Management (`sops` + `age`)